How The CIA Found A Soviet Sub — Without The Soviets Knowing

 The operation began leaking out six months later, with a series of U.S. media reports in early 1975.

 Rolling Stone magazine filed a Freedom of Information Act seeking more details.
-The CIA still didn't want to confirm the operation, and well, it could no longer deny it.
+The CIA still didn't want to confirm the operation, but, well, it could no longer deny it.

 Hence the phrase, "We can neither confirm nor deny."